vsivsi/gridfs-locks/README.md

   lockColl,   // A valid LockCollection object
   {                       // Options:

-    lockExpiration: 300,  // seconds until a lock expires in the database.
+    lockExpiration: 300,  // secs until a lock expires in the database
                           // Default: 0 (Never expire)
-    timeOut: 30,          // seconds to poll when obtaining a lock that is not available.
+    timeOut: 30,          // secs to poll for an unavailable lock
                           // Default: 0 (Do not poll)
-    pollingInterval: 5,   // seconds between attempts to acquire a lock while waiting.
+    pollingInterval: 5,   // secs between attempts to acquire a lock
                           // Default: 5 sec
-    metaData: null        // metadata to store in the lock document, useful for debugging.
+    metaData: null        // any metadata to store in the lock document
                           // Default: null
   }
 );

 // Emits events:

-// event: 'error' - emitted in the case of a database or other unrecoverable error.
+// event: 'error' - emitted in the case of a database or other unrecoverable
-// No listener for 'error' events will result in throws in case of errors,
+// error.
+No listener for 'error' events will result in throws in case of
-// which is the node.js default behavior.
+// errors, which is the node.js default behavior.

 lock.on('error', function (err) {
   // Handle error
 });

 // event: 'locked' - A lock has been obtained.
-Supplies the current lock document
+Supplies the current lock
-// see obtainReadLock() and obtainWriteLock() methods below
+// document.
+See obtainReadLock() and obtainWriteLock() methods below

 lock.on('locked', function (ld) { // provides current lock document
   // Use locked resource...
 });

-// event: 'timed-out' - A timeout occurred while waiting to obtain an unavailable lock
+// event: 'timed-out' - A timeout occurred while waiting to obtain an
-// This event only occurs when timeOut != 0
+// unavailable lock.
+This event only occurs when timeOut != 0
-// see obtainReadLock() and obtainWriteLock() methods below
+// See obtainReadLock() and obtainWriteLock() methods below

 lock.on('timed-out', function () {
   // Handle timeout...